twisted/twisted/docs/projects/core/howto/servers.rst

 ---------

 As mentioned above, this, along with auxiliary classes and functions, is where most of the code is.
-A Twisted protocol handles data in an asynchronous manner: the protocol responds to events as they arrive from the network; the events arrive as calls to methods on the protocol.
+A Twisted protocol handles data in an asynchronous manner.
+The protocol responds to events as they arrive from the network and the events arrive as calls to methods on the protocol.

 Here is a simple example::